The parliamentary assistant

 When speaking with other people who stammer, one of the things that often stands out for me is the unfulfilled potential and missed opportunities people experience because they feel held back by their speech.
 I recently recorded this interview with BBC London to help show that having a stammer doesn’t have to be a barrier to pursuing your dreams.
 Impatience and misunderstanding are undoubtedly hurdles to be overcome, but often what we as stammerers tell ourselves can have an impact too.
 Believing in yourself is half the challenge.

-For pointers on coping with stammering in the workplace, visit our Stammering at work page.
+For pointers on coping with stammering in the workplace, visit our Stammering At Work page.

 Image